 Certain state and federal laws govern what kinds of personal information about an individual other entities or institutions can or cannot share.
 Common examples are the Family Education Rights and Privacy Act (FERPA), which governs what information about a student educational institutions can make public, and the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which governs when and to whom a health care provider or insurer can release a patient's medical records or medical information.
-HIPAA regulations do not apply to the majority of cultural heritage institutions, but if your institution is a HIPAA-covered entity or a hybrid entity like a healthcare center or an insurer, or you will want to confirm your status and make sure that you understand what information you can and the legal risks associated with legally disclose unauthorized disclosure of personal information.
+HIPAA regulations do not apply to the majority of cultural heritage institutions, but if your institution is a HIPAA-covered entity or a hybrid entity like a healthcare center or an insurer, or you will want to confirm your status and make sure that you understand what information you can legally disclose and the legal risks associated with unauthorized disclosure of personal information.
 Similarly, if you work for an educational institution, you will want to be more mindful of the student records in your collections in light of FERPA.
-No current federal statutes afford privacy protection after death, so the age of records may be a factor in determining the risks associated with sharing the records online and make widely available documents in our collections.
+No current federal statutes afford privacy protection after death, so the age of records may be a factor in determining the risks associated with sharing the records online.

+In addition to applicable laws, cultural heritage professionals have an ethical obligation to consider the privacy of the people and entities represented in our collections, and questions of personal privacy appropriately factor into decisions to digitize and make widely available documents in our collections.
 The Society of American Archivists in its Code of Ethics (2020) states, "Archivists recognize that privacy is an inherent fundamental right and sanctioned by law.
 They establish procedures and policies to protect the interests of the donors, individuals, groups, and organizations whose public and private lives and activities are documented in archival holdings."
 Archivists must be mindful of third-party privacy concerns for two reasons: (1) to fulfill our ethical stewardship obligations and (2) to understand the risk of litigation or institutional reputational harm should we digitize and widely disseminate information about an entity that they could reasonably consider private or confidential.